Skip to Content

 • Phase 2: The second phase of diagnosis includes specific tests for mesothelioma and cancer.

-In the first phase, patients discuss their full medical history with their doctor.
-This helps the doctor get information that can narrow down the possibilities.
-When discussing medical history, the patient has an opportunity to mention asbestos exposure.
-The doctor may then conduct a physical exam to check for any lumps or abnormalities.
-They may then conduct basic imaging tests, like an X-ray, and blood work.
-Doctors use basic blood to check a patient’s overall health and organ function.
+The doctor may then conduct a physical exam to look for any lumps or abnormalities.
+Basic imaging tests, like an X-ray, and blood work may follow.
+Doctors use blood tests to check a patient’s overall health and organ function.
 This may also help rule out other conditions.

 • Computed tomography (CT)